Machu Picchu Tours

 Machu Picchu Tours for Solo Travellers

 Our tours are perfect if you are travelling solo and would like to meet other people and travel in a group.
 You will get to meet other international travellers and get taken to the best locations in the country with an experienced guide.
 Most of our tours specifically cater for all age groups and are a really popular option due to meeting other people, getting day-to-day activities, hotel check-ins, selected meals, accommodation and also transport/guides included in the price.
 Don't worry if you are slightly older, most tours accept all ages.

 Said to be a more physically testing route, the Salkantay Trek is a 5 day expedition, all on foot, through the beautiful mountainside leading to Machu Picchu.
 Although you don't have the niceties of a hostel at night like on the Jungle Trek and so a slightly warmer set of clothing is advisable, the longer hours of hard trekking lead you to camp at greater heights with amazing views of the surrounding area.
 It has a similar price to the Jungle Trek despite the extra day, and includes everything.
-Once again this can be booked through Loki Hostel, which again I would highly recommend, although there are of course dozens of companies that offer similar packages.
+There are lots of companies that offer Salkantay packages.

 If you are interested in your history, and truly following in the footsteps of the Inca's then of course the original, famous, world-class trek is unavoidable.
 For preservation reasons the number of people allowed to take the route is limited, and therefore if you travel during peak holiday dates and have your mind set on doing this tour, then definitely book it in advance.
 However, around Cusco in particular there are places that will still allow you to book onto this trip last minute.
 The price is about double that of the Jungle and Salkantay, but if that's what you're going to Peru for then of course it's worth the investment!